apache/trafficcontrol/docs/source/api/servers.rst

 :rack:           A string indicating "server rack" location
 :routerHostName: The human-readable name of the router responsible for reaching this server
 :routerPortName: The human-readable name of the port used by the router responsible for reaching this server
-:status:         The status of the server
+:status:         The :term:`Status` of the server

 	.. seealso:: :ref:`health-proto`